Tsing-debug/Optiver_0618/progress.md

-Here's the full English version of the post-processing scaling section, ready to drop into your README.

----

 ### Post-Processing Scaling Experiment

 After obtaining the raw LightGBM predictions, we attempted a simple linear scaling post-processing step to further reduce MAE.